keithalewis/math/wmpl.md

 ...

 Every trader knows about slippage.
 The price quoted by an exchange is not necessarly the price at which a trade is executed.
-A market orders get matched against limit orders like blocks dropping in tetris.
+Market orders get matched against limit orders like blocks dropping in tetris.
 Limit order quantities get eaten up until the market order is filled.
 It is also possible other market orders more limit orders are placed in the meantime.